NeuroTechX/ntx_slack_archive/random.md

  >Has anyone run into any new/interesting papers highlighting EEG use for disorders of consciousness?
 I'm currently looking for a few publications in that realm for school.
 Any suggestions would be helpful!

+7/17/2017 8:06 PM

+ **hailey** :

+ >Does anyone have recommendations/knowledge of any good PhD/Masters programs in New England (USA) for neuroscience &amp; technology?
+(I understand that most programs will be labeled as computational neuroscience)